 Adobe Acrobat is an application developed by Adobe Inc. for users to view, create, and edit PDF files.
-PDF stands for Portable Document Format, it is one of the most common document formats in the world.
+PDF stands for Portable Document Format, and it is one of the most common document formats in the world.
 Many individuals and organizations would use Adobe Acrobat to make resumes, brochures, and specifications in PDF form.

 Can Adobe Acrobat Files Be Recovered?